haggismcbean/pangea-api/README.md

 	[] avoid reading from db, all necessary data should be passed in [] uses classes to construct sentences about eg. character appearance, weather, events, speech, etc

+### Cron Jobs
+[] CronJobManager adds events to the game state manager when necessary (?? - requires more thought)

-#How I will get there
+# How I will get there
 [] Core functionality
 	[x] account creation
 	[] character creation